JoryHogeveen/mixitup/README.md

 MixItUp plays nice with your existing HTML and CSS, making it a great choice for responsive layouts and compatible with inline-flow, percentages, media queries, flexbox and more.

-For a live sandbox, full documentation, tutorials and more, please visit [kunkalabs.com/mixitup](https://www.kunkalabs.com/mixitup/).

 Migrating from MixItUp 2?
 Check out the [MixItUp 3 Migration Guide](./docs/mixitup-3-migration-guide.md).

 #### Licensing

-MixItUp is open source and free to use for non-commercial, educational and non-profit use.
-For use in commercial projects, **a commercial license is required**.
-For licensing information and FAQs please see the [MixItUp Licenses](https://www.kunkalabs.com/mixitup/licenses/) page.
+MixItUp is open source and free to use for all use cases, under the Apache 2.0 license.

 #### Documentation